The DIRECT Path of Meditation that Leads to Living ALOHA

 Participants come from many backgrounds and cultures and are encouraged to remain grounded in their own traditions, values, and independent thinking.

-The spirit of the course is simple: learn practices, explore your own experience, and allow the natural qualities of ALOHA to unfold.
+The spirit of the course is simple: learn practices, explore your own experience, and allow the natural qualities of ALOHA within you to unfold.

 Tuition Options

-To make this 25-class live online course accessible while supporting the work, three tuition levels are offered.
+To make the 25 90-minute live online classes of the course accessible while supporting the work, three tuition levels are offered.

 For those who need a lower threshold to participate at this time.